-It can be a huge hassle that requires multiple trips.
+It can be a huge hassle requiring multiple trips.

 Cut out all that back-and-forth by ordering frames online.
 Shop from your couch and get them shipped straight to your door.
-It doesn’t get much easier or more convenient than that!
+It doesn’t get much easier or more convenient!

 8. Generous Return Policies